AttiaBatool79/Machine-Learning-Labs/README.md

 ---

+## Lab 05: Regularization in Linear Regression
+In Lab 05, we explore **Regularization techniques** such as Ridge (L2) and Lasso (L1) regression:
+- Understand the problem of overfitting in linear models.
+- Implement **Ridge Regression** to reduce model complexity by penalizing large coefficients.
+- Apply **Lasso Regression**, which can also perform feature selection by shrinking some coefficients to zero.
+- Compare the performance of standard Linear Regression, Ridge, and Lasso models.

+All resources and practical implementations for Lab 05 are available in the `Lab05` folder.

+---

+## Lab 06: Polynomial Regression
+In Lab 06, we implement **Polynomial Regression**, an extension of linear regression that models non-linear relationships:
+- Understand how Polynomial Regression works.
+- Train and compare **Linear vs. Polynomial Regression models**.
+- Visualize how different polynomial degrees affect model performance.
+- Evaluate the model using error metrics and predictions.

+All resources and practical implementations for Lab 06 are available in the `Lab06` folder.

+---

 ## Repository Contents
 1. **Lab 01**: Basics of Python and File Handling
 2. **Lab 02**: Exploratory Data Analysis (EDA)
 3. **Lab 03**: Linear Regression with One Variable
 4. **Lab 04**: Linear Regression with Multiple Variables
+5. **Lab 05**: Regularization in Linear Regression
+6. **Lab 06**: Polynomial Regression

 More labs will be added as the semester progresses.